ampleforth/cross-chain-ample/README.md

 `AmpleforthChainBridgeGateway.sol` is deployed on the master chain.
 It deals with validating data sent to and from the bridge.
 It also locks/unlocks AMPLs to/from a vault when a user executes a cross-chain transfer.

-### Chain-Bridge XCAmpleforthPolicy Gateway
+### Chain-Bridge XCAmpleforthController Gateway

-`ChainBrdigeXCAmpleforthPolicyGateway.sol` is deployed on the 'other' chain.
+`ChainBrdigeXCAmpleforthControllerGateway.sol` is deployed on the 'other' chain.
 It deals with validating data to and from the bridge.
-It acts as a pass-through contract between chain-bridge and the `XCAmpleforthPolicy.sol` contract.
+It acts as a pass-through contract between chain-bridge and the `XCAmpleforthController.sol` contract.

 ## Integration testing